 The current global economic slowdown and other impacts due to COVID-19 pose an unprecedented challenge, but the Company expects to successfully navigate this downturn as the Company has demonstrated the ability, now and in the past, to respond quickly to changing market conditions.
-The Company also expects to maintain sufficient liquidity and compliance with debt covenants despite these difficult economic times.
-The Company expects that its integration synergies and additional cost savings actions as well as continuing share gain in the marketplace will help the Company during these challenging times, and, coupled with the benefit of a projected gradual rebound in demand in the Company's end markets, will help drive significant adjusted EBITDA growth in 2021 and 2022.
+The Company also expects to maintain sufficient liquidity and to remain in compliance with all of its debt covenants despite these difficult economic times.
+The Company expects that its integration synergies and additional cost savings actions as well as continuing share gains in the marketplace will help the Company during these challenging times.
+These factors, coupled with the benefit of a projected gradual rebound in demand in the Company's end markets, are expected to drive significant adjusted EBITDA growth in 2021 and 2022.